Selene (comics): Becoming the Black Queen

 After this battle, in the pages of New Mutants, much was made about Selene having secret plans involving Nova Roma and Magma.
 Due to a love for Empath, Magma left the New Mutants to join the Hellions, only to be called home by her father to enter into an arranged marriage with a resident there.
 Magma's escort back home to Nova Roma turned out to be Empath who ultimately decided to stay in the city with her.
 The two became lovers and Magma was freed from her arranged marriage plans so that she could be with him.
 Writer changes and the book's transition into X-Force caused the storyline to be aborted.
 Furthermore, it was revealed in New Warriors #31, via Empath, that Nova Roma was nothing more than an elaborate lie, concocted by Selene several decades prior.
 In a desperate bid to relive happier days in which she lived in ancient Rome, Selene arranged for hundreds of people to be kidnapped and taken to the jungles of the Amazon, to a city constructed per her designs.
-There she was somehow able to utterly brainwash her prisoners to believe themselves descendants of ancient Romans living in the Amazon.
+There she was able to brainwash her prisoners to believe themselves descendants of ancient Romans living in the Amazon.
 Magma was one of these kidnapped and brainwashed souls, according to Empath.
 The city was disbanded and the residents returned to their regular lives across the globe.

 Years later, due to Chris Claremont wishing to undo writer Fabian Nieciza's dismantling of the concept of Nova Roma, Claremont ignored said story and wrote Magma as originally, and later had Magma make cryptic references to having been manipulated into believing Nova Roma was a lie by parties unknown that sought to hurt Magma.
 Furthermore, the five-issue mini-series "New Mutants Forever" revealed that Claremont originally planned on revealing Magma to be Selene's granddaughter.
 This family connection would be stated as well (with no build-up) in New Mutants Vol 3 #6-8, which had Selene resurrect Magma's teammate Cypher to try to kill Magma.
 Furthermore, it was strongly implied during "Necrosha" that Shaw and Emma Frost manipulated the Empath/Magma relationship in order to get Empath inside Nova Roma.
 In the event that Selene struck first and eliminated both, Empath's powers would then be used to dismantle the city via convincing the residents that their lives were lies concocted by Selene.